bekcpear/riscv-chroot-env/README.md

 ### RISC-V chroot environment on Gentoo Linux for qemu-user

-If possible, it will create a BtrFS subvolume to store the stage3 files, and disable the CoW feature.
+If possible, it will create a BtrFS subvolume as the chroot rootfs, and disable the CoW feature.

 #### depends on: